Shane O'Neill, 3rd Earl of Tyrone: Franco-Spanish War

-On 24 May 1639, Shane wrote again to Philip IV requesting that he be allowed lead a Spanish army to Ireland.
+On 24 May 1639, O'Neill wrote again to Philip IV requesting that he be allowed to lead a Spanish army to Ireland.
 He wrote:

 "In the thirty-two years since my father left Ireland there has never been another occasion like the present for the restoration of Ireland to the Catholics...
 With four or five thousand men, even with only the Irishmen who are in His Majesty's service here and in Flanders, and arms and munitions for twenty thousand, I shall go in person to accomplish it..."

-The proposal was rejected; on 4 June, the Council of State recommended to the king that "Tyrone and his Irish followers must be assured that the protection of Your Majesty will not fail them when the occasion is more favourable".
+The proposal was rejected; on 4 June, the Council of State recommended to the king that "[O'Neill] and his Irish followers must be assured that the protection of Your Majesty will not fail them when the occasion is more favourable".
 Philip IV agreed, adding that "the best of all would be not to answer for the present and to continue delaying the matter".

+Contemporary etching depicting the siege of Fuenterrabía, where O'Neill distinguished himself.

 The Count-Duke of Olivares was highly impressed with the Irish regiments' success at Fuenterrabía, and he sent the regiments to take part in the Siege of Salses in 1640.
-Shane and Hugh Albert's participation was decisive in the siege's end.
+O'Neill and O'Donnell's participation was decisive in the siege's end.
 Olivares subsequently boosted attempts to attract Irishmen to the Spanish military.
-Following the Siege of Salses, Shane and Hugh Albert's regiments remained in Catalonia for several months.
+Following the Siege of Salses, O'Neill and O'Donnell's regiments remained in Catalonia for several months.

-In 1640, Shane was appointed a member of the Supreme Council of War.
-Shane's success at the Siege of Fuenterrabía was the main reason for this appointment.
+In 1640, O'Neill was appointed a member of the Supreme Council of War.
+O'Neill's success at the Siege of Fuenterrabía was the main reason for this appointment.
 This was the first time that an exiled Irishman had held such a high position in the Spanish government, and represented recognition of the work of Irish emigres done in support of Spain.
-On 27 April 1640, Shane was present at a banquet at the Buen Retiro Palace in Madrid.
-On 18 August 1640, Shane granted financial help to an Irish woman, Sicilia O'Quilli, in his capacity as a member of the Council of War.
+On 27 April 1640, O'Neill was present at a banquet at the Buen Retiro Palace in Madrid.
+On 18 August 1640, O'Neill granted financial help to an Irish woman, Sicilia O'Quilli, in his capacity as a member of the Council of War.
 O'Quilli claimed that her father and two uncles had died in service to the king.